 Notably, Perón garnered international attention after the end of WWII, when he welcomed thousands of Nazis and collaborators to Argentina.
 The President, who served as a military attaché in fascist Italy, held increasingly authoritarian views and hoped to recruit Nazis to help modernize Argentina's military.
-This policy alienated Perón from Argentina's large Jewish population (see p.
-3, 7 of Religion and Spirituality).

-However, as First Lady, Perón's wife, known fondly as Evita, bolstered the government's image and became an important political player.
-Known for her glamour and charitable work, Evita gained support from working-class women and labor unions through her work on social welfare and health initiatives, serving as de facto Minister of Health and Labor.
+This policy work, Evita gained support from working-class women and labor unions through her work on social welfare and health initiatives, serving as de facto Minister of Health and Labor.
 In 1951, she ran as her husband's VP candidate after a constitutional change permitted his reelection.
 However, her worsening health and the military's reservations made her decline the nomination.

+However, as First Lady, Perón's wife, known fondly as Evita, bolstered the government's image and became an important political player.
+Known for her glamour and charitable